Confident Kids Camp DC Metro Costs

 Procedure [CPT] Codes Used (for insurance reimbursement)

-90837 – Individual Psychotherapy Sessions for Camp Lead-Ins (Individual Meetings with Camp Director and counselor): 60 min exposure sessions to desensitize the child to the camp director or camp leaders and the child’s chosen counselor.
+90837 – Individual Psychotherapy Sessions for Camp Lead-Ins (Individual Meetings with Camp Director or Camp Leader and counselor): 60 min exposure sessions to desensitize the child to the camp director or camp leaders and the child’s chosen counselor.
 These are necessary steps to attend the camp; once met, the child is considered ready to participate in CKC-DC.
 It is unknown how many meetings will be necessary to meet this entry criteria for the camp, although most children are able to meet it within 3-4 sessions.

 90785 – Interactive Complexity.
 This is an add-on code typically used for therapy services involving children.